 With the banks being lower recently, I added to TD Bank, and I initiated a position in Algonquin Power & Utilities Corp and Fortis.
 My holdings in Brookfield Infrastructure and Emera are pretty large and did not want to add to those.

-For the purpose of classifying those holdings, they are core holdings with mid-growth and mid-income level expectation but they all border the high-income as I consider above 4% a high income.
+To classify those holdings, they are core holdings with mid-growth and mid-income level expectations but they all border the high-income as I consider above 4% a high income.

 Take Emera in my TFSA, it provides me with 11.85% annual ROR which is great when you think about it but it’s also the lowest performing stock in that account !!!
 My new $6,000 TFSA contribution is earmarked for XQQ (the Nasdaq100).